 Telehealth appointments are less expensive because the companies offering these services contract with doctors who are paid by the visit, and the companies themselves have little of the overhead necessary in a typical medical office, says Lori Uscher-Pines, a health policy researcher with the RAND Corporation.
 That means telehealth should theoretically save money for patients, employers and insurance companies — the entire health care ecosystem.
 At least this is what telehealth companies claim.
 But now a study from RAND, published Monday in Health Affairs, says this isn’t the case.

-The study found that total annual spending, which the researchers defined as costs to insurers and out-of-pocket payments by patients, was $45 more per patient for people who used telehealth to treat acute respiratory illnesses than it was for patients who saw doctors for the same conditions.
+The study found that using telehealth for treatment of acute respiratory illnesses increased total annual spending, which the researchers defined as costs to insurers and out-of-pocket payments by patients, by $45 per telehealth user.

 That’s because 88 percent of the telehealth visits represented people who would not have gone to a doctor otherwise — what the industry calls new utilization.
 Just 12 percent of the telehealth sessions, the researchers concluded, amounted to a substitute for going to see the doc.